ozencb/tilde-enhanced/README.md

 - Entering `keep.google.com` would redirect you to [keep.google.com](https://keep.google.com/).

+You can also use `Ctrl + Enter' key combination to launch the query with a `.com` TLD.

 ### Query Paramater

 Additionally, you can pass any query via the `q` query param.
 For example: